 The earliest objective measures of job complexity were probably developed as part of the occupational codes in the Dictionary of Occupational Titles (DOT) of the United States in the 1960s.

 The creators of DOT argued that every job requires workers to function in relation to data, people, and things.
 In the occupational classification, three digits in each occupational code were dedicated to describing the relation which workers have with data (the 4th digit), people (the 5th digit) and things (the 6th digit).
 Within these digits, smaller numbers corresponded with higher task complexity as illustrated in Table 1.
-This information or parts of it has since then been used by researchers to compose measures of job complexity (e.g., Hunter (1983, 1986); Gerhart (1988); Gottfredson (1986); Roos and Treiman (1980)).
+This information or parts of it has since then been used by researchers to compose measures of job complexity (e.g., Hunter, 1983; Hunter, 1986; Gerhart, 1988; Gottfredson, 1986; Roos and Treiman, 1980).
 In 1998 ONET replaced the DOT.
 The occupational titles in ONET as well as their ratings are fundamentally different from those in the DOT.
-ONET's occupational classification and ratings are based on the so-called "Content Model" (for ONET Development for USDOL (2015)).
+ONET's occupational classification and ratings are based on the socalled "Content Model" (National Center for ONET Development, 2015).
 Of interest for measures of job complexity, ONET now rates each occupation based on the work performed, skills, education, training, and credentials.
-While the job titles, the work tasks, the training and the education relevant for the job are all defined based on responses from job
+While the job titles, the work tasks, the training and the education relevant for the job are all defined based on responses from job incumbents, job skills and abilities are rated by trained job analysts.
+The latter should address potential biases in reporting of own skills and abilities either because job incumbents are not aware of the complete distribution of possible skills and abilities or because they intentionally try to overstate them.

 Table 1: Task Complexity when working with Data, People and Things

 Data People Things

 0 Synthesizing 0 Mentoring 0 Setting Up

 1 Coordinating 1 Negotiating 1 Precision Working

 2 Analyzing 2 Instructing 2 Operating-Controlling

 3 Compiling 3 Supervising 3 Driving-Operating

 4 Computing 4 Diverting 4 Manipulating

-5 Copying 5 Persuading 5 Tending
+5 Copying 5 Persuading 5Tending

-6 Comparing 6 Speaking-Signaling 6 Feeding-Offbearing
+6 Comparing 6 Speaking-Signaling 6Feeding-Off bearing

 7 Serving 7 Handling

 8 Taking instructions-Helping